 If you fell ill with Campylobacter on holiday, you may be able to claim compensation from your tour operator.
 Our Holiday Claims Solicitors have many years’ experience of helping clients secure compensation after suffering a holiday sickness.
-For example:

 Get in touch for a free, initial consultation, so we can look at the details of your claim.
 We may be able to deal with your case on a No Win, No Fee basis, so ask us for details.

 Campylobacter is a harmful strain of bacteria.
 Food poisoning caused by different species of the Campylobacter bacteria is collectively called Campylobacteriosis and this bacterium can usually be found in the following:

 The bacterium can also be carried by insects, animals and people who have become infected.

 Campylobacter can be contracted in many different ways.
 Particularly common causes include:

 Undercooked or Raw Food

 Meat can be an especially high risk food if it's not cooked properly, with raw chicken and pork posing the highest risk.